 This chapter starts with an exploration of the concept of ‘citizen self-organisation’ in relation to the design of alternative futures for cities.
 Next, we will give a description of how this concept was approached in the case of the self-built communities in Hong Kong.
 We end with a discussion on the role of self-organisation in design processes involved with the urban realm.

+Liesbeth, another message for you from our editor - As a summary guidance this is rather far into the chapter – might be better near the beginning.

 It presents opportunities and challenges of engaging with citizen self-organisation in design.
-It particularly zooms into the difficult relation of this rather introvert practice on the micro-scale of a local community with the extravert practice of Participatory Design (PD) and with more large-scale design processes on an urban level.
+In particular it zooms into the difficult relationships between this rather introverted, community based practice on a micro-scale set against the extravert practice of Participatory Design (PD) and the more large-scale design processes that operate on an urban level.

-Citizen self-organisation and participatory design of the city
+Citizen self-organisation and Participatory Design of the City

-The research of HKDI Desis Lab can be situated within the field of Participatory Design (PD).
-Participatory design was introduced in the 1970s to allow users and designers to collaboratively work together to create better products, systems, spaces etc. Participatory Design (PD) searches ways to enhance and share power in decision-making in the design process with those who are affected by the design, thus opening the design process for their input (Ehn 2008).
+This design research can be situated within the field of Participatory Design (PD).
+Participatory design was introduced in the 1970s to allow users and designers to create better products, systems, spaces through a process of collaboration.
+Participatory Design (PD) searches ways to enhance and share power in decision-making in the design process with those who are affected by the design, thus opening the design process for their input (Ehn 2008).
 The type of Participatory Design research involved in the Hong Kong’s self-built communities project can be best described as tapping into self-organisation.
-This means that designers are inspired by and work further upon what they learn from people who share resources among each other to achieve particular goals.
+This means that designers are inspired by and work to develop the strategies they have learned from the subject group.
+In this case the group are people who share their resources amongst each other to achieve a particular goal, shelter.
 Self-built communities are studied here in an urban context, in order to design alternative futures for urban development and the knowledge economy, together with or self-organised by citizens (Goodspeed, 2015; Brynskov et al, 2014).
-To critically unpack the concept and role of self-organisation in PD processes contributing to city-making, we will point to three tensions that are discussed in literature.
+In order to critically unpack the concept and role of self-organisation in PD processes contributing to city-making, we will point to three tensions that are discussed in literature.